This week I’m sick and it’s nothing serious but it keeps me on my couch at home. I don’t like being sick, I guess nobody does.

 Going out for a walk

 I love to go for a walk.
-When healthy we don’t appreciate to be able to walk outside in nature or in the city and just enjoy the surrounding.
+When healthy we don’t appreciate being able to walk outside in nature or in the city and just enjoy the surrounding.
 We don’t enjoy it intentionally.
 I will do that in a few days.

 The last few days I couldn’t sleep through the whole night.
 It’s exhausting.
 The whole day you are tired then and you will continue sleeping on the couch.